Text-conditioned State Space Model For Domain-generalized Change Detection Visual Question Answering: Related Work

-In the close-ended setting of RSVQA, the task is formulated as a classification problem, where a fixed and predefined set of possible answers is utilized.
-VQA for remote sensing applications was first introduced in \cite{lobry2020rsvqa}, where two datasets - High-resolution and Low-resolution RSVQA - were proposed, along with a baseline model consisting of four main components: a vision backbone, a question backbone, a fusion module, and a prediction head.
-ResNet-152 and a simple Recurrent Neural Network (RNN) were employed as the vision and question backbones, respectively.
-The fusion of visual and textual features was performed using the Hadamard product.
-Next, the RSIVQA dataset was presented \cite{zheng2021mutual} and a novel fusion model was proposed based on an attention mechanism.
-Moreover, the CDVQA task was proposed along with a new dataset specifically designed for this problem in \cite{yuan2022change}.
-A baseline model was also presented, which employed a convolutional neural network (CNN) and a RNN as the vision and question backbones, respectively.
-The model incorporated both multi-temporal fusion (across bi-temporal images) and multi-modal fusion (across different modalities), enabling it to effectively integrate spatial, temporal, and textual information.
-In another line of work \cite{bazi2022bi}, a transformer-based architecture for both the encoder and decoder components was employed, where the roles of the key and value in the decoder were swapped, demonstrating that such a modification can enhance the performance of VQA models.
-Furthermore, a question augmentation strategy was proposed in \cite{yuan2023multilingual} by translating and re-translating questions across multiple languages, thereby enriching the diversity of training samples.
-A contrastive loss was also incorporated to improve model robustness.
-In a separate study \cite{yuan2022easy}, a self-paced learning strategy was presented for VQA, where a model was trained progressively from easy to hard examples to extract more robust features.
-The use of object-level image features on the other hand was explored in \cite{felix2021cross}, to improve model performance.
-In addition, Prompt-RSVQA \cite{chappuis2022prompt}, incorporated multi-label supervision and utilized DistilBERT~\cite{sanh2019distilbert} to better understand and answer visual questions from extracted multi labels.
-RSAdapter \cite{wang2024rsadapter}, was further studied, as a lightweight adaptation module that allows models to be fine-tuned without training from scratch - this is especially useful when large-scale annotated datasets are unavailable.
-And last, a new dataset along with a semantic label-aware model were introduced in \cite{wang2024earthvqanet, wang2024earthvqa}, and were designed to focus on relevant visual regions during reasoning.
-Despite these advances, all aforementioned methods have been developed under the assumption that the training and testing data are drawn from similar distributions.
-As such, the challenge of domain shift remains unaddressed in prior RSVQA research.
+Furthermore, a question augmentation strategy was proposed in \cite{yuan2023multilingual} by translating repeatedly questions across multiple languages, thereby enriching the diversity of training samples.
+In a separate study \cite{yuan2022easy}, a self-paced learning strategy was presented for VQA, where a model was trained progressively from easy to hard examples.
+The use of object-level image features on the other hand was explored in \cite{felix2021cross}.
+Other prominent approaches include Prompt-RSVQA \cite{chappuis2022prompt} that incorporated multi-label supervision and utilized DistilBERT~\cite{sanh2019distilbert} to better answer questions from the extracted labels.
+Next, RSAdapter \cite{wang2024rsadapter} was presented as a lightweight adaptation module that allows models to be fine-tuned without training from scratch.
+Finally, a new dataset along with a semantic label-aware model were introduced in \cite{wang2024earthvqanet}, in order to focus on relevant visual regions during reasoning.